NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Sedacthy Speaker.md

     desc: "`pf2:1`  **Requirements** The sedacthy speaker is adjacent to a Large or larger animal ally\n* * *\n\n**Effect** The speaker gains cover until the start of their next turn or when they're no longer adjacent to the animal, whichever comes first."

   - name: "Exploit Weakness"
-    desc: "  The speaker's Strikes deal 1d6 additional damage to creatures that are [[Conditions/Frightened 1|Frightened]] or [[Conditions/Sickened 1|Sickened]]."
+    desc: "  The speaker's Strikes deal 1d6 additional damage to creatures that are [[Conditions/Frightened|Frightened]] or [[Conditions/Sickened|Sickened]]."

   - name: "Painful Cry"
-    desc: "`pf2:2` (mental,sonic) The sedacthy shrieks across a range of painfully high tones, dealing 3d6 sonic damage and 1d6 mental damage to all creatures in a 30-foot cone, with a DC 23 Fortitude check save.
-A creature that fails its save is [[Conditions/Sickened 1|Sickened 1]]."
+    desc: "`pf2:2` (mental,sonic) The sedacthy shrieks across a range of painfully high tones, dealing 3d6 sonic damage and 1d6 mental damage to all creatures in a @Template[cone|distance:30], with a DC 23 Fortitude check save.
+A creature that fails its save is [[Conditions/Sickened|Sickened 1]]."

   - name: "Shared Feast"
     desc: "`pf2:2`  The sedacthy makes a jaws Strike.
 If it hits, an ally of their choice can spend a reaction to make a jaws Strike against the same target.
 Allies with beaks or similar attacks can use those instead of jaws."